Global Warming 2050 | Climate Change 2050 |

 salmon-recovery plans that did not account for global warming, they

-still found plenty of value in restoration efforts.
-Permafrost - Global Warming2050.
+2050.
 Over half of Northern Hemisphere permafrost top layer could thaw by 2050.
 “Global warming may decimate the top 10 feet (3 meters) or more of perennially frozen soil across the Northern Hemisphere, altering ecosystems as well as damaging buildings and roads across Canada, Alaska, and Russia.
 New simulations from the National Center for Atmospheric Research (NCAR) show that over half of the area covered by this topmost layer of permafrost could thaw by 2050 and as much as 90 percent by 2100.
 Scientists expect the thawing to increase runoff to the Arctic Ocean and release vast amounts of carbon into the atmosphere.

-Ice Free Arctic | Arctic Melting Global Warming2050.
-2007 IPCC
+Ice Free Arctic | Arctic Melting Global Warming

 forecast that Arctic would retain ice year-round until 2050 found to